jeroen-meijer/pubspec-assist/src/helper/ERROR-TEMPLATE.md

 ## Steps to Reproduce

 <!--
-     Please tell ne exactly how to reproduce the problem you are running into.
+     Please tell me exactly how to reproduce the problem you are running into.
 -->

 1. ...